 Staining On Reusable Menstrual Pads

-If you really do not like the took of the stains then there are some gentle stain remover bars or gall soap that you can use to help lift the stain out.
+If you really do not like the look of the stains on your reusable pads then there are some gentle stain remover bars or gall soap that you can use to help lift the stain out.
 Some manufacturers suggest using a small amount of stain remover while soaking your pads however all companies advise against the use of bleach.